tingstad/termscreen/README.md

 This program captures the output and prints it top to bottom.

-(Still in early development; the code is neither complete, battle tested, nor pretty.)

 ## Development

 I experimented with a strict type of TCR (Test && Commit || Reset) in Vim (see [vimrc](https://github.com/tingstad/capture-screen/blob/main/vimrc)):